sonjaoff/DAC-2021/README.md

 # DAC-2021

-This is an awesom respository.
+This is an awesome repository.